From BR Bullpen

-Beard spent ten years in professional baseball (1947-1956) altogether.
+Beard spent ten years in professional baseball altogether (1947-1956).
 He appeared in eight leagues with eleven teams, putting together a fine minor league record.
 Ralph wound up winning 85 games and losing 83.
 He appeared in 318 games, pitching 1488 innings, giving up 1441 base hits, 666 base on balls with a 3.70 ERA.

 Ralph's best year came in 1951 with the Allentown Cardinals of the Interstate League where he won 13 while losing only 4 and had a 1.69 ERA.
 1956 was his last active year in pro ball, finishing up with the Houston Buffaloes of the AA Texas League.